dbt-labs/docs.getdbt.com/website/blog/2023-04-26-deprecating-dbt-metrics.md

 ---
-title: "Why we're deprecating dbt_metrics"
+title: "Why we're deprecating the dbt_metrics package"
 description: "We are bidding adieu to dbt_metrics and moving forward with MetricFlow!
 Discover how this new source-available project lays the foundation for the dbt Semantic Layer.
 Let's dive in!"
 slug: deprecating-dbt-metrics